 September 30, 2020 - The U.S. CDC issued a Level 1 Travel Alert regarding chikungunya risks in many parts of Africa.
 There is currently an outbreak in Ethiopia.
 Travelers should protect themselves by preventing mosquito bites.

-April 17, 2020 - The U.S. NIH announced, 'After analyzing the results, the researchers concluded that the vaccine was both safe and well-tolerated.
+April 17, 2020 - The U.S. NIH announced, 'After analyzing the results, the researchers concluded that the vaccine was safe and well-tolerated.
 None of the volunteers experienced serious adverse effects related to the vaccine.
-In addition, the volunteers who received the vaccine developed an immune response to the chikungunya virus that remained strong for the entire 72 weeks of the study.
-These results support the conclusions of an earlier, smaller trial of the vaccine.
-As a result, NIAID has granted nonexclusive rights to several organizations to develop and commercialize the CHIKV VLP vaccine.
+In addition, the volunteers who received the vaccine developed an immune response to the chikungunya virus that remained strong for th weeks of the study.

 November 22, 2019 - Emergent BioSolutions announced updated results from the interim analysis of its Phase 2 clinical study evaluating its chikungunya virus-like particle (CHIKV VLP) vaccine candidate across a series of dosing regimens.